ruzzz05/tetris/README.md

 This project is under a custom license that allows:

-📌 Free use and modification of the code
+- 📌 Free use and modification of the code
-🚫 Prohibition of commercial or profit-oriented use
+- 🚫 Prohibition of commercial or profit-oriented use
-✍️ Mandatory credit to the original author: any redistribution, modification, or use of the code must include explicit reference to Miguel Ruz García as the original author.
+- ✍️ Mandatory credit to the original author:
+  Any redistribution, modification, or use of the code must include explicit reference to Miguel Ruz García as the original author.

 ---

+**Summary**:

-**Summary**: You can use and modify this project for personal or educational purposes, but not for economic gain, and always respecting authorship.
+You can use and modify this project for personal or educational purposes, but
+not for economic gain, and always respecting authorship.

 ---